GowriMohan/Job-posting-classifier/README.md

 # Job_posting_classifier

 This project aims to create a classifier that will have the capability to identify fake and real jobs.
-This project uses data provided from Kaggle.
-This data contains features that define a job posting.
+This project uses data provided from Kaggle which contains features that define a job posting.
 These job postings are categorized as either real or fake.
-Fake job postings are a very small fraction of this dataset.
-That is as excepted.
+Fake job postings are a very small fraction of this dataset, which is as excepted.

 We are using 8 features to check whether the job posting is fraudulent or not (i.e., Fake/Real).